DnDBeyond/front-end-developer-challenge/README.md

 ## Tech Stack

 - Sass/SCSS (Styling)
-- React.js (Reusable components and state management)
+- React.js (Reusable Components and State Management)
 - Express.js (API)
+- Mocha/Chai/Enzyme (Test Driven Development for React Components)
+- Webpack (Bundler)
+- Babel (Javascript Transcompiler)

 ## Features

 - User has 6 points to spend over 2 talent paths
-- Display shows total points spent
+- Responsive display shows total points spent
 - Talent levels must be selected or deselected in order
+- While using a mouse:
-- With a mouse, levels are selected with left click and deselected with right click
+  - select with left click
+  - deselect with right click
+  - Hovering over a talent path highlights the progess bar leading to the next level, but only if points are available
-- With a touch screen, selecting and deselecting are both done by touching an appropriate level
+- With a touch screen:
+  - selecting and deselecting are both done by touching an appropriate level
   - First touch selects
   - Second touch deselects
-- Responsive design with verticle mode for thin views
+- Responsive design includes a vertical mode for thin views

 ## Run Locally